Prorated Billing

 In the case of a prepaid subscription, the company may refund the remaining $20 to the user based on agreed terms and conditions or give a credit of $20.00; that user can utilize this amount to buy another subscription.

-3) Plan Swap (Upgrade or Downgrade):
+Plan Swap (Upgrade or Downgrade)

 It is another essential feature for subscription and SaaS-based business models that gives the flexibility to change the plan anytime.
 Upgrade is when the customer goes from a lower-tier plan to a higher-tier plan, and Downgrade is when the customer switches from a higher-tier plan to a lower-tier plan.

 Therefore, businesses need prorated billing to determine the difference amount whenever a customer swaps a plan (an upgrade or downgrade).
-The difference amount is something that the customer has to pay other than the regular monthly fee in case of a plan upgrade; however, in case of a downgrade, the customer does not need to pay anything extra since the customer gets credit and adjusted in the subsequent billing cycle.
+The difference amount is something that the customer has to pay other than the regular monthly fee in case of an upgrade; however, in case of a downgrade, the customer does not need to pay anything extra since the customer gets credit and adjusted in the subsequent billing cycle.

 The example below shows how prorated billing works in prepaid subscriptions.
 Customers who have postpaid subscriptions pay the prorated costs in the next billing for both higher-tier and lower-tier plans.
 Let's consider the company offers two plans as below: